Cessation and review of protection status

 Regarding beneficiaries of subsidiary protection, the law includes provisions inspired by the Refugee Convention.
 The benefit of subsidiary protection ceases when the conditions leading to grant the protection no longer exist.
 It is also the case when there is a significant and durable change of context in the country of origin of the beneficiary.[3]

 There is no systematic review of protection status in France.
 Cessation is not applied to specific groups.
 There are no systematic difficulties in relation to the application of cessation either.
 In practice, people who were granted asylum on the grounds of family unity may, following divorce, no longer be considered as refugees.
-In relation to children, however, the CNDA held in 2018 that, in line with the principle of family unity, a child benefitting from the same refugee status as his mother could not be subject to cessation by the mere fact of reaching the age of 18, as long as the mother maintained refugee status.[5]
+In relation to children, however, the CNDA held in 2018 that, in line with the principle of family unity, a child benefitting from the same refugee status as their mother could not be subject to cessation by the mere fact of reaching the age of 18, as long as the mother maintained refugee status.[5]
 Family unity is not applied to subsidiary protection beneficiaries.

 In practice, cessation is mostly applied when there is a fundamental change of context in the country of origin of beneficiaries.
 For instance, the CNDA applied cessation in 2016 to a Vietnamese who was granted refugee status in 1977 because of the fundamental changes which occurred in the country since that date.[6]
 In 2018, it refused to apply cessation to refugees from DRC and Sri Lanka due to the fact that the change of circumstances was not of a significant and durable nature.[7]